morepath/morepath/doc/quickstart.rst

    in one step.

-7. We then ``scan()`` this module (or package) for configuration decorators (such as :meth:`morepath.AppBase.path` and :meth:`morepath.AppBase.view`) and cause the registration to be registered using :meth:`morepath.Config.commit`.
+7. We then ``scan()`` this module (or package) for configuration decorators (such as :meth:`morepath.App.path` and :meth:`morepath.App.view`) and cause the registration to be registered using :meth:`morepath.Config.commit`.

    This step ensures your configuration (model routes, views, etc) is loaded exactly once in a way that's reusable and extensible.

-8. We then run the ``WSGI`` app using the default web server.
-Since ``app`` is a WSGI app you can also plug it into any other WSGI server.
+8. We then instantiate the ``app`` class to create a ``WSGI`` app using the default web server.
+Since you create a WSGI app you can also plug it into any other WSGI server.

 This example presents a compact way to organize your code, but for a real project we recommend you read :doc:`organizing_your_project`.